 Procedures for a RedCap UE are same as described for a UE in all other clauses of this document unless stated otherwise.
+For a RedCap UE indicated presence of SS/PBCH blocks within an active DL BWP by NonCellDefiningSSB in unpaired spectrum, collision handling between uplink transmissions and the SS/PBCH blocks are same as described for a UE indicated presence of SS/PBCH blocks by ssb-PositionsInBurst in SIB1 or in ServingCellConfigCommon described in all other clauses.
 In this clause, the term 'UE' refers to a RedCap UE.